 We try to make sense of this complex world and aim to break the stale black & white dichotomies apart.
 This sometimes requires us to be provocative and to take a less popular stance.

 In what formats do we publish?

 You can find that our articles range from anywhere between 400 – 1,000 words.
 We also have a keen sense of appreciation for opinion pieces, infographic reports, crowdsourced journalism, and debate videos that represent student opinions.
 We try to keep a balance between interactive and engaging formats, that require a shorter attention span, and classic long formats.

 How often do we publish?
 We publish a fresh on-campus print edition once every month and feauture weekly articles on our website.

 Print is written for and directed at our current on-campus audience.
 It covers issues more relevant to this target group.
 Our website offers a variety of formats and has a wider reach.

-As “Projet Collectif” we do not receive any monetary funding by Sciences Po.
-The Menton campus lets us print our on-campus print edition.
-The website and all other travel
+As an “Initiative Reconnue” we are eligible to receive financing for our projects by Sciences Po.
+The Menton campus lets us print our on-campus edition.